 Driving forces of Chinese primary air pollution emissions

-Journal of Cleaner Production
+Journal of Cleaner Production | May 11, 2016

 This study provides an interdisciplinary study to investigate the key contributors driving air pollution emissions changes in China from 1997 to 2012, by applying the Logarithmic Mean Divisia Index method.
 The decomposition results are presented in both multiplicative and additive approaches to show the relative and absolute contribution of each factor in affecting emission changes.